quicwg/multipath/draft-ietf-quic-multipath.md

 resource constraints prevent the continuation of the path.

-UNSTABLE_INTERFACE (TBD-11): The endpoint is abandoning the path because of unstable interfaces.
-This error is used when endpoints find that the network interfaces are unstable due to weak signal or other possible situations.
+UNSTABLE_INTERFACE (TBD-11): The endpoint is abandoning the path because the used interface is considered to be unstable.
+This conition can occur, e.g., due to a weak wireless signal or frequent mobility events.
-Endpoints could also choose to use this error when detecting a black hole on the specific path.

 NO_CID_AVAILABLE (TBD-12): The endpoint is abandoning the path due to the lack of an available connection ID for this path.